bhstoller/AgeTransform-VAE/README.md

 **Authors:** Bradley Stoller, Cassandra Maldonado, John Melel, and Kyler Rosen.

 <p align="justify">
-Our goal was to condition on age factors to enable controlled age manipulation.
-We implemented a Conditional Variational Autoencoder (CVAE), leveraging age and gender conditions within our model to generate realistic and controllable age transformations.
+Our goal was to condition on age factors to enable age-controlled manipulation of facial images.
+To do this, we implemented a Conditional Variational Autoencoder (CVAE), leveraging age and gender conditions within our model to generate realistic and controllable age transformation of supplied photos of somebody's face.
 </p>

 ![image](https://github.com/user-attachments/assets/29226943-95e9-4ce7-8449-c5c19ad1604d)